The ways we keep everyone safe at the church:

 We ask that parents drop their children off no earlier than 9:40.
-2 & 3 year olds meet directly in their classroom (Room 205).
-Children in pre-kindergarten through fifth grade meet in the Sanctuary for music.
+All children meet in the Sanctuary for music.
 Parents of children through fifth grade are asked to pick up their children at their classroom door at 10:45 a.m.
 This prevents children from running down the stairs, exploring the building without your knowledge, or getting frightened while trying to find you.
 We want First Church to be a happy, safe place for children!

 FUMC’s Behavior Code for participants in any church – sponsored activity:

 We recognize that our ministry to the children and youth of the community is an extension of the whole Church’s mission to society.
 Participation in church-sponsored events is a means of developing Christian values in the lives of young people.
 We stress the principles of love, mutual respect, and self control.
 Therefore, we offer the following behavior code as a method of improving discipline at all church-sponsored events.
 This behavior code will apply to children and youth of all ages participating in any event sponsored by First United Methodist Church.